 Drones that are heavier than 35 kg are classified as Unmanned Air Vehicles (UAVs).
 Regardless of their use, these drones require a Special Flight Operation Certificate (SFOC) that must be obtained before they can be flown.
 This is to ensure the safe operation of UAVs.
 SFOCs are available from Transport Canada.

 The growth in the number of SFOCs issued has been extremely rapid.
 In 2010, there were no SFOCs issued.
 In 2012, Transport Canada issued 345 licenses and in 2015, the number grew to 2,480.
 This represents an increase of 719% in just three years.
+Since then, the number of SFOCs has continued to rise steadily, and by 2025, Transport Canada has issued over 128,000 Basic Pilot Certificates and more than 20,000 Advanced Pilot Certificates.

 Rules and Regulations on Flying Drones in Canada